Ronald McDonald: Video games

 Ronald McDonald is the protagonist of three video games: Donald Land, developed by Data East for the Famicom console, released only in Japan in 1988; McDonald's Treasure Land Adventure, developed by Treasure for the Mega Drive console and released in 1993; and Ronald McDonald in Magical World, developed by SIMS for the Game Gear handheld, released only in Japan in 1994.
-Interestingly, when the cartridge is inserted into a Western Game Gear, the game will automatically play in English and Ronald's original English name is also retained.
+When the cartridge is inserted into a Western Game Gear, the game will automatically play in English and Ronald's original English name is also retained.

 He is also featured in two more video games: M.C.
 Kids for NES, Game Boy, C64, Amiga, Atari ST, and MS-DOS; and Global Gladiators for Genesis, Master System, Game Gear and Amiga.

 Film

 Ronald McDonald appears for a few seconds in the 1988 film Mac and Me during a birthday scene set at a McDonald's.
 He is played by Squire Fridell, but is credited as "Ronald McDonald as himself".
 He won a Golden Raspberry Award for Worst New Star for his appearance in the film.
-The character also prominently appears in the theatrical trailer for the film.
+The character also appeared in footage filmed exclusively for the film's theatrical trailer.